HeedVision: Attention Awareness in Collaborative Immersive Analytics Environments: Collaborative Attention-Aware Visualization

-This approach tracks attention as coordinates or regions without knowledge of the underlying visualization elements.
-In other words, here the approach does not know what the visualization represent, only that the user's attention is moving over it.
-Data-agnostic approaches are more generalizable but limit the system's ability to interpret attention patterns.
+\paragraph{Data-agnostic.} This approach tracks attention as coordinates or regions without knowledge of the underlying visualization elements; in other words, the system does not know what the visualization represents, only that the user's attention is moving over it.
+Data-agnostic approaches are more general but limit attention interpretation.